mrjoh3/budgethack_bureaucrats/README.md

 ## The Website

-The website should run in your browser with only the `index.html` and `abs_sub.geojson` files along with the unzipped js folder from `js_libraries.zip` archive all in the same directory.
+The website should run in your browser with only the `index.html` and `abs_sub.geojson` files along with the js folder all in the same directory.